bluegoo192/trimtext/README.txt

 A fast, extensible text editor for programmers on all platforms

 1. Instructions on building and running TrimText.
+    Download IntelliJ and install to desired location.
+Download GitHub repo from this github and open it with IntelliJ.
+Once the file is o     in IntelliJ go to "File" and then "Project Structure".
+Once in Project Structure make sure the Project SDK has a valid module (we used 1.8 but anything should work) and for Project Langauge level set it to "8 - Lambdas, type annotations etc".
+Once these settings are in place hit "Build" and "Build Project" and then "Run" and "Run 'Main'" to run the project.
+This should bring it up.
     Required Libraries:
     Required Operating System: N/A